Health info….feeding/nutrition

 CALCIUM in dry foods can’t be absorbed by a dog and the body puts out its own stores until it runs out.
 The only calcium with correct magnesium and potassium balance so dogs can absorb it is in bones…not surprising really!
 I bought a pup that had been fed “ad lib” grain free puppy food for the first 8 weeks and she’s at present on kennel rest with a damaged hock from a bump in the run.
 Now I’ve had well over 1000 pups hooning around in the same run and this has never happened before…no leg injuries over 20 years.
 I suspect lack of calcium.
 It’s very sad because people spend a fortune thinking they’re doing the best for their pups.
 Lots more about Calcium if you keep reading!

 Be careful feeding roo meat and dry food, it’s not a good mix.
-Roo meat is OK for fat dogs, or with fat mixed, but takes a lot of digesting because of the high nitrogen fixation and takes as much energy to digest as it contains…in pregnant/whelping bitches this can result in milk fever and fitting, because of calcium being leached from their systems.
+Roo meat is normally very good for dogs(and contains a lot of the good Omega oils) but because of the high nitrogen fixation takes a lot of energy to digest.
+If fed with kibble to pregnant/whelping bitches this can result in milk fever and fitting, because of calcium being leached from their systems.
 The only way to remedy this is with bone meal or bones, not calcium syrup which can’t be absorbed by dogs.
 Often people add the syrup to pup food but they should be feeding them bones; small pups can eat minced chicken frames from about 3 weeks.

-My feeding is by no means perfect, but after reading a very well researched book that has recently been published I’d have to say just about anything within reason would be better than a dry food diet!
+My feeding is by no means perfect, but after reading a very well researched book that has recently been published I’d have to say just about anything within reason would be better than a solely dry food diet!
+I have many puppy buyers who are replacing an old dog and they often tell me its age.
+I always ask what this old timer’s been fed and without exception it’s had a few feeds of meaty bones, scraps etc. each week.

 And the most interesting thing?
 The advice that all dry food is bad and don’t even think the more expensive ones are much better than the cheap ones!
 Comprehensive testing has shown this.